Harnessing Object Grounding for Time-Sensitive Video Understanding: Introduction

-To demonstrate the efficacy of the GO-Tokenizer, we integrate it into two leading Video-LLMs, TimeChat~\cite{TimeChatRen2023} and LITA~\cite{litahuang2024}, resulting models referred to as GO-TimeChat and GO-LITA respectively, where the former is evaluated on the dense video captioning task using YouCook-2~\cite{Youcook2ZhXuCoAAAI18} dataset and the latter is evaluated on reasoning temporal localization using the ActivityNet-RTL~\cite{litahuang2024} dataset.
+To demonstrate the efficacy of the GO-Tokenizer, we integrate it into two leading Video-LLMs, TimeChat~\cite{TimeChatRen2023} and LITA~\cite{litahuang2024}, resulting models referred to as GO-TimeChat and GO-LITA respectively, where the former is evaluated on the dense video captioning task using YouCook-2~\cite{Youcook2ZhXuCoAAAI18} dataset and the latter is evaluated on the task of reasoning temporal localization using the ActivityNet-RTL~\cite{litahuang2024} dataset.
 In both tasks, models equipped with the GO-Tokenizer outperform (1) their vanilla version and (2) their vanilla version trained and inferred with object text descriptions.
 Additionally, we conduct ablation studies considering different configurations during inference, including the use of different object detectors and the number of objects per video frame.
 Under all configurations, the proposed GO-Tokenizer outperforms the baselines using a more robust and compact representation to encode object information.

-Overall, in this work, we investigate how to effectively and efficiently utilize GO information for time-sensitive video understanding and make the following three contributions.
-First, we demonstrate that, without modifying the underlying architecture, existing Video-LLMs can be improved by incorporating object information at varying levels of granularity, such as class labels and spatial grounding for training and testing at the text prompt level.
+Overall, this work investigates how to effectively and efficiently utilize GO information for time-sensitive video understanding, making the following three contributions.
+First, we demonstrate that, without modifying the underlying architecture, existing Video-LLMs can be improved by incorporating object information at varying levels of granularity, such as class labels and spatial grounding, for training and testing at the text prompt level.
 Second, we propose to utilize the object-level visual features from existing object detectors and train learnable grounded object (GO) tokens to efficiently encode object information.
 Finally, we show that the proposed GO-Tokenizer consistently outperforms the baselines on the TSV tasks when applied to two different Video-LLMs, LITA and TimeChat.